kkrishnpatel/React-redux-login-demo/README.md

 # Getting Started with Nodejs
-go into "Backend" folder and run below commond
+Make sure you install mongodb in local and running go into "Backend" folder and run below commond,

 ### `npm start`